khosh07/portfolio/_posts/2025-12-03-MINI-PROJECT2.md

 Examine the thesis’s central argument that co-production, joint planning, and implementation by state and community actors offer a sustainable solution.

 # Digital-Method
 I have acquired several analytical and visualization skills in my coursework in Digital Humanities, which I am now ready to utilize in my project.
-I have also acquired the ability to undertake network analysis and can therefore plot the relationship among the most important stakeholders, i.e., the government officials, NGOs, and community groups, and visualize how authority, responsibility, and accountability flow amongst and between these actors.
 Moreover, I have acquired skills on how to develop comparative process visualizations, such as flowcharts as well as timelines, to effectively demonstrate the difference between the mechanism of decision-making between the government-led Public Health Department and the NGO-led WASEP model.
 The combination of these competencies will enable me to better understand the dynamics of institutions and make my findings more understandable, data-driven, and visually stimulating.

 # Challenges